 VEX Pipeline.
-On April 1, 2015, the Partnership acquired the Victoria Express Pipeline and related truck terminal and storage assets ("VEX") from Devon, which are located in the Eagle Ford shale in south Texas.
-The aggregate consideration paid by the Partnership consisted of \$171.0 million in cash, 338,159 common units representing limited partner interests in the Partnership with an aggregate value of approximately \$9 million (the "Consideration Units") and the Partnership's assumption of up to \$40 million in certain construction costs related to VEX, subject to certain adjustments set forth in the contribution agreement.
-The VEX pipeline is a 56-mile multi-grade crude oil pipeline with a current capacity of approximately 50,000 barrels per day (bpd) and, following completion of currently-underway expansion projects, will have capacity of approximately 90,000 bpd.
+On April 1, 2015, the Partnership acquired the VEX Interests from Devon, which are located in the Eagle Ford Shale in south Texas.
+The aggregate consideration paid by the Partnership consisted of \$171.0 million in cash, 338,159 common units representing limited partner interests in the Partnership with an aggregate value of approximately \$9.0 million and the Partnership's assumption of up to \$40.0 million in certain construction costs related to VEX, subject to certain adjustments set forth in the contribution agreement.
+The VEX pipeline is a 56-mile multi-grade crude oil pipeline with a current capacity of approximately 50,000 barrels per day ("Bbls/d") and, following completion of currently-underway expansion projects, will have capacity of approximately 90,000 Bbls/d.
 Other VEX assets at the destination of the pipeline include an eight-bay truck unloading terminal, 200,000 barrels of above-ground storage, of which 50,000 barrels are under construction, and rights to barge loading docks.

-Midstream Holdings Drop Down.
-On February 17, 2015, the Partnership acquired a 25% limited partner interest in Midstream Holdings (the "Transferred Interest") from Acacia, a wholly-owned subsidiary of ENLC, in a drop-down transaction (the "EMH Drop Down").
-As consideration for the Transferred Interest, the Partnership issued 31,618,311 Class D Common Units in the Partnership to Acacia.
-The Class D Common Units are substantially similar in all respects to the Partnership's common units, except that they will only be entitled to a pro rata distribution for the fiscal quarter ended March 31, 2015.
-The Class D Common Units converted into common units on a one-for-one basis on May 4, 2015, which was the first business day following the record date for distribution payments with respect to the distribution for the quarter ended March 31, 2015.
-After giving effect to the EMH Drop-Down, the Partnership indirectly owns a 75% limited partner interest in Midstream Holdings, with Acacia owning the remaining 25% limited partner interest in Midstream Holdings.
+EMH Drop Downs.
+On February 17, 2015, the Partnership acquired the February Transferred Interests from Acacia, a wholly-owned subsidiary of ENLC, in the February EMH Drop Down.
+As consideration for the February Transferred Interests, the Partnership issued 31.6 million Class D Common Units in the Partnership to Acacia.
+The Class D Common Units converted into common units on a one-for-one basis on May 4, 2015.

+On May 27, 2015, the Partnership acquired the May Transferred Interests from Acacia in exchange for 36.6 million Class E Common Units in the Partnership.
+The Class E Common Units were substantially similar in all respects to the Partnership's common units, except that they were only entitled to a pro rata distribution for the fiscal quarter ended June 30, 2015.
+The Class E Common Units automatically converted into common units on a one-for-one basis on August 3, 2015.
+After giving effect to the EMH Drop Downs, the Partnership owns 100% of Midstream Holdings.